 Some CRMs offer basic marketing automation features out-of-the-box, but these are typically limited in scope (web forms, mass emailing, automated follow-ups).
 A dedicated MA platform, on the other hand, will provide more robust features, including:

 More so than with CRM and marketing automation, you’ll notice the segmentation between different scale property management solutions — namely, integrated solutions vs. “best-of-breed.”
 Best-of-breed tools are designed to automate specific functions within the broader property management spectrum, such as rent collection or maintenance management.
-They may be simpler and more affordable, but they don’t offer the end-to-end usability of an integrated system (like Yardi, for example).
+They may be simpler and more affordable, but they don’t offer the end-to-end usability of an integrated system.

 Here are some of the features you can expect to find in a property management solution: